 “The basic legal framework for applying sanctions,” says David Cohen, former Deputy Director of the CIA and Under Secretary of the Treasury for Terrorism and Financial Intelligence, “begins with an overarching law enacted in 1977 called the International Emergency Economic Powers Act, also known as IEEPA, which gives the President the authority to devise a sanctions program to deal with any unusual and extraordinary threat to U.S. national security, our foreign policy, or the economy.”

-Through executive orders, the President, pursuant to IEEPA, delegates authority to the Treasury Department’s Office of Foreign Asset Control (OFAC), which consults with the Intelligence Community and other parts of the executive branch to determine what specific individuals or entities should be sanctioned.
+Through executive orders, the President, pursuant to IEEPA, delegates authority to the Treasury Department’s Office of Foreign Asset Control (OFAC), which consults with the Intelligence Community and other parts of the executive branch to determine specific individuals or entities who should be sanctioned.
 The Treasury Department then adds the offending people or companies to the Specially Designated Nationals list.
 Assets and finances of those on the list are frozen, and they are prohibited from conducting business with any U.S. institution.

 “If you are sanctioned for nuclear reasons, human rights reasons, or terrorist reasons, the consequences are the same,” says Adam Smith, a former sanctions official for the Obama Administration.